-The band played as if everyone – fans who paid for their tickets, or the many V.I.P.s, deserved a great show, and that's what they gave them, from the opening song to the encore of "Everlasting Light" and "I Got Mine."
+The Black Keys Rock VIP Crowd At NYC Pre-Super Bowl PartyThe band played as if everyone – fans who paid for their tickets, or the many V.I.P.s, deserved a great show, and that's what they gave them, from the opening song to the encore of "Everlasting Light" and "I Got Mine."

 Neil Young Goes PG-13, Foo Fighters Retire (?)
 At Global Festival In NYCThe Global Citizen Festival in New York City was an event with a stated goal to "Celebrate the progress made in fighting extreme poverty, secure financial commitments for tackling extreme poverty and disease, and mobilise thousands of ambassadors for change."
 But festival headliner Neill Young made sure that this wasn't your average televised money and awareness raising concert: when he and Crazy Horse played "F***in' Up," it took the event straight into PG-13 (or R) territory.

 Midwest Boys Make Good: Black Keys Enthrall At LollapaloozaIn yesterday's Lollapalooza battle of America vs. England, young vs. old and Black vs. Black, the Black Keys knew their strengths.